 photo credit: Lisa, Flip Flop Globetrotters

-“During a 10-month backpacking trip around SEA with our toddler we were in Bali during Galungan.
+“During a 10-month backpacking trip around SEA with our toddler, we were in Bali during Galungan.
 It was amazing to see all those beautiful penjor lining the streets.
-Colourful offerings everywhere and everyone wearing their best clothes.
+Colorful offerings everywhere and everyone wearing their best clothes.
 Great experience!
-What we didn’t realise is that there would also be processions blocking the streets.
+What we didn’t realize is that there would also be processions blocking the streets.
 So we went out to dinner and when driving our motorbike back, we got stuck behind one of those processions for over an hour.
-It was colourful, loud, unexpected and amazing.
-But at 8pm with a grumpy, sleepy 2-year old we really could have done without.
+It was colorful, loud, unexpected and amazing.
+But at 8 pm with a grumpy, sleepy 2-year old we really could have done without.
 So, don’t forget to do your homework!
 While most of us backpackers love the unexpected, when traveling with a child it’s always better to be prepared.”

 Sonal, Drifter Planet